uniteeio/dotnet-core-mailjet-client/README.md

 }
 ```

-### Use send mail method
+### Use the `SendMail` method

-You can use the send mail method following the example about to send a mail via a Mailjet Template.
+You can use the `SendMail` method by following the example below to send an email via a Mailjet Template.

-Some parameters are optionals (attachementFile, variables, Cc mails)
+:information_source: Some parameters are optionals (attachementFile, variables, Cc mails)

 ```cs
     await _iMailjetApiClient.SendMail(